jcolag/Thue/README.md

 The implementation of Thue, itself, is rather uninteresting, except for three command-line switches:

- - _-d_:  Activates "Debug Mode," which prints the state immediately after any rule is applied.
+ - __`d`__:  Activates "Debug Mode," which prints the state immediately after any rule is applied.
- - _-l_:  Activates "Left Mode," which requires Thue to apply rules deterministically in a left-to-right fashion.
+ - __`l`__:  Activates "Left Mode," which requires Thue to apply rules deterministically in a left-to-right fashion.
- - _-r_:  Activates "Right Mode," which is identical to "Left Mode," except that rule application occurs right-to-left.
+ - __`r`__:  Activates "Right Mode," which is identical to "Left Mode," except that rule application occurs right-to-left.

-The command-line switches must appear after the Thue filename, and the last incidence of 'l' or 'r' overrides all others.
+The command-line switches must appear after the Thue filename (i.e., `thue examples/hello.t d`), and the last incidence of 'l' or 'r' overrides all others.

     > Look under Thue.